 Even after incorporating a richer market microstructure in which there is both pricing and dividend risk and owners and renters, we recover a familiar sufficient statistics formula when housing is taxed as if it were a financial asset.
-This formula says that, starting at a zero transfer tax rate, the optimal tax rate is the fraction of non-fundamental investors in this market, denoted by $s{NF}$ scaled by the semi-elasticity of sales volume with respect to the tax.
-Put another way, tenure choices which impact future housing costs will not change the optimal flat tax rate.
+This formula says that, starting at a zero transfer tax rate, the optimal tax rate is the fraction of non-fundamental investors in this market, denoted by s{NF} scaled by the semi-elasticity of sales volume with respect to the tax.8 Tenure choices affecting future housing costs will not change the optimal flat tax rate.